Medical History Impacting Enhanced Lifetime Mortgages & in 2022

 You can find an equity release specialist in your area on the Equity Release Council’s website8 –

 This is free of charge and will include their contact details, qualifications, and how long they’ve been working as an equity release adviser.

 Will I Lose the Equity in My House if I Get Enhanced Terms?

 No, you’ll still have a residential property.
-You can stay in your home until you pass away or move into permanent care with an enhanced equity release mortgage.
+You can stay in your home until you pass on or it’s time to move to a long-term care facility with an enhanced equity release mortgage.